-9. Identify any noise sources and volumes which may affect school facilities, classrooms and outdoor school areas.
+7. Identify any noise sources and volumes which may affect school facilities, classrooms and outdoor school areas.

-It is expected that noise from construction and operation of the Project will cause impacts on the District's educational programs at the TIDE Academy.
-Request No. 9 is intended to clarify that the EIR's consideration of noise issues take into account all of the various ways in which noise may impact schools, including increases in noise levels in the immediate vicinity of TIDE Academy.
-Again, as the District's TIDE Academy did not yet exist, the ConnectMenlo EIR did not consider these impacts on the District, and so may not be relied upon by the City as grounds to disregard noise impacts in the Project EIR.
+It is expected that noise from construction and operation of the Project will cause impacts on the District's educational program at the TIDE Academy.
+Request No. 7 is intended to clarify that the EIR's consideration of noise issues take into account all of the various ways in which noise may impact schools, including increases in noise levels in the immediate vicinity of TIDE Academy.